 At college, you could do an HNC in Care and Administrative Practice.

 Widening participation supports adult learners who want to go to university.
 If you’re an adult with few or no qualifications, you can get into higher education through the Scottish Wider Access Programme (SWAP).
 Many universities also provide access programmes to help you get the degree entry qualifications you need.

 Two universities in Scotland offer undergraduate programmes in Speech and Language Therapy or Speech and Language Pathology, approved by the HCPC:

 - University of Strathclyde

 Pre-registration undergraduate programmes take 4 years full-time.

 If you already have a relevant qualification and healthcare experience, you can do a postgraduate diploma or a master’s in Speech and Language Therapy.
-A pre-registration postgraduate course usually takes 2 - 3years.
+A pre-registration postgraduate course usually takes 2 to 3years.